Gbury/dolmen/README.md

 - A representation of locations in files.
-This is used for reporting parsing and lexing errors, but also to attach to each expression parsed its location
+This is used for reporting parsing and lexing errors, but also to attach to each expression parsed its location.
 - A representation of terms.
 The functions in this module are used by the parser to build the various types, terms and formulas corresponding to the grammar of the input language.
-All functions of this module typically takes as first (optional) argument a location (of the type defined by the previous argument) so that is is possible to hace the location of each expression
+All functions of this module typically takes as first (optional) argument a location (of the type defined by the previous argument) so that is is possible to have locations for expressions.
 - A representation of top-level directives.
-Languages usually defines several top-level directives to more easily distinguish type definitions, axioms, lemma, theorems to prove, new assertions, or even sometimes direct commands for the solver (to set options forinstance).
-Again, the functions in this moudle usually have a first optional argument to set the location of the directives
+Languages usually defines several top-level directives to more easily distinguish type definitions, axioms, lemma, theorems to prove, new assertions, or even sometimes direct commands for the solver (to set some options for instance).
+Again, the functions in this module usually have a first optional argument to set the location of the directives.

 Some simple implementation of theses modules are provided in this library.
 See the next section for more information.